KenPainter/GenLogic/README.md

 - re-run risks analysis, like bad data in a spread creating an infinite loop.
 Resolve and block all corrupt data paths.
+- Determine if the LAST_VALUE can be discerned if a column is added to a database that already has data in it.

 Anytime sorta-kinda maybe someday:
 - Support views